What is Domestic Violence?

-During trial, the state will likely utilize your previous testimony and/or photos.
+During the trial, the state will likely utilize your previous testimony and/or photos.
 Note that even where there is no photographic evidence, a conviction can still be obtained.
 The severity of sentencing will depend on the seriousness of the offense.
-Assaults involving use of a deadly weapon or threats of death or serious bodily harm can be charged as felonies.
+Assaults involving the use of a deadly weapon or threats of death or serious bodily harm can be charged as felonies.

 Remedies for Men Who are Victims of Domestic Abuse in the Tampa Area

 Domestic Violence typically can carry criminal and civil penalties; the following remedies are generally available in domestic violence cases: